 It’s growing season.
 Everything is in full swing.
 Plants that I’ve been tending on the windowsill for months are finally going into the ground, buds are appearing and it won’t be long until I am harvesting my labours.

 I love it.
 I love watching these things grow from seed.
 From dormant looking objects that don’t look capable of anything.
 This is one of the (many) reasons that I find growing my own so fascinating and enjoyable.
 It seems almost magical.

-This process has meant I am left considering many of the stories that I have recently read in the news.
-We are all in lockdown because of Covid-19.
+This process has meant I am left considering many of the stories that I have read in the news.
+We are still restricted because of Covid-19.
 In our absence, it seems, nature has begun to reclaim the land.
-There are stories of wild boar roaming city streets and goats leaving the mountains for a bit of a frolick.
+There have been stories of wild boar roaming city streets and goats leaving the mountains for a bit of a frolick.